aexoden/gentoo-portage-configuration/README.md

 also an issue of bootstrapping GCC with D and Ada support.
 If you don't use those languages, it may be easier to just disable those USE flags on GCC.

+This configuration currently limits the GCC version to the latest supported by CUDA.
+If you are not using CUDA, you may be able to unmask later versions of GCC without consequence, but this has not been tested.

 You may wish to modify the `package.env` or `env` settings.
 VTK is currently restricted to 12 threads due to memory issues on a machine with 256GB of RAM.
 If you are building VTK with CUDA and have less memory (which is likely on most